-The Residence Hall Network is a privately owned network by Dallas Christian College that has access to the global Internet, and as such, The Department of Information and Instructional Technology of Dallas Christian College may monitor any and all telecommunications traffic on the Residence Hall Network, this includes both Data and Telephony, as it sees fit and or the needs arise.
-The users of the Residence Hall Network should have no expectations of privacy.
+The Residence Hall Networks are a privately owned and operated network by Dallas Christian College that has access to the global Internet, and as such, The Department of Information and Instructional Technology of Dallas Christian College will monitor any and all telecommunications traffic on the Residence Hall Networks, this includes both Data and Telephony, as it sees fit and or the needs arise.
+The users of the Residence Hall Networks should have no expectations of privacy.
 Dallas Christian College may use any and all means at its disposal to perform said monitoring.
 However; Dallas Christian College is not obligated, in any way, to monitor any telecommunications traffic, including both Data, and Telephony.

-The Department of Information and Instructional Technology of Dallas Christian College may block, restrict or shape any network protocols or use as it sees fit on the Residence Hall Network.
-However; Dallas Christian College is not obligated, in any way, to block, restrict or shape any network protocols, on the Residence Hall Network.
+The Department of Information and Instructional Technology of Dallas Christian College may block, restrict or shape any network protocols or use as it sees fit on the Residence Hall Networks.
+However, Dallas Christian College is not obligated, in any way, to block, restrict or shape any network protocols, on the Residence Hall Networks.
 At its discretion, the College may use its capability to examine network resources for violations of this policy.
-Sanctions for violation of this policy may result in disconnection from the campus network, other disciplinary action, or referral to external authorities.
+Sanctions for violation of this policy may result in disconnection from the campus network, up to and including other disciplinary action, or referral to external agency and law enforcement authorities.